Kerryon Johnson: Early life

 Johnson attended Madison Academy in Madison, Alabama.
 While there, he played on the Mustangs high school football team.
 As a senior, he rushed 1,659 yards with 25 touchdowns.
+He earned 2015 Alabama Mr. Football.
 He committed to Auburn University to play college football.
 Johnson had offers from Auburn, Alabama, Clemson, Florida State, LSU, North Carolina, Ole Miss, Mississippi State, South Carolina, and USC.
 He ultimately chose to attend Auburn.

 College career

 As a freshman at Auburn in 2015, Johnson was a backup to future NFL starter Peyton Barber and Jovon Robinson, and never reached 10 rushes or 40 rushing yards in a game, though he was used occasionally as a kick returner and reached 161 all-purpose yards against Kentucky.
 On the year, he rushed 208 yards on 52 carries with three touchdowns.
 As a sophomore in 2016, he began the season starting six games, before becoming the backup to Kamryn Pettway, recording 895 rushing yards on 182 carries and 11 touchdowns.
 He had six touchdowns and 512 rushing yards through his first five games, averaged eight carries for 33 yards and one touchdown through the next three as a backup, returned to form with games of 99 and 108 yards and a touchdown each in relief, before ending the season with a 39-yard game against #1 Alabama in the Iron Bowl, and a 33-yard game in the Sugar Bowl loss to Oklahoma, though he did throw for a touchdown in the contest.

 As a junior in 2017, Johnson became the Tigers' dominant rusher, with almost three times as many carries as any other player on the team.
 He rushed for over 100 yards in ten of the team's twelve regular season contests, including 204 yards and three touchdowns against Ole Miss, 233 yards-from-scrimmage and a touchdown in a win over #1 Georgia, and 104 yards with both a rushing and a passing touchdown in a signature victory over #1 Alabama in the regular season finale.
-However, the #2 Tigers lost the Southeastern Conference (SEC) Championship in a rematch with Georgia, where Johnson was limited to 44 yards.
+However, the #2 Tigers lost 28–7 the Southeastern Conference (SEC) Championship in a rematch with Georgia, where Johnson was limited to 44 yards.
 In the subsequent Peach Bowl, Johnson had 71 rushing yards and a touchdown in the loss to #10 Central Florida.
 On the season, he recorded 1,391 yards (sixth best season in school history) on 285 carries for 18 rushing touchdowns (third) and 20 total touchdowns, leading the SEC in all four categories.
 At the conclusion of the season, Johnson was named the SEC offensive player of the year.
 He ended his career at Auburn with 2,494 career rushing yards (11th in school history), 32 rushing touchdowns (tied for fourth).
 On January 2, 2018, Johnson announced that he would forgo his senior year and enter the 2018 NFL draft.